Frank H. Brumby: Fleet command

 After completing his normal tour as commander of the Control Force on November 6, 1928, Brumby served as president of the Board of Inspection and Survey from November 1928 to June 1929 and as commandant of the Norfolk Naval Shipyard from May 31, 1930, to September 28, 1932, before returning to sea as commander of Battleship Division 1, Battle Force, United States Fleet.

 In May 1933, he was selected to succeed Vice Admiral Frank Hodges Clark as commander Scouting Force, United States Fleet (COMSCTGFOR), and was advanced to the temporary rank of vice admiral for the duration of his tour, which lasted from May 20, 1933, to June 14, 1934.
 The highlight of his tour was Exercise M, a phase of the annual fleet maneuvers that studied control of the Caribbean Sea.
 Brumby commanded the Grey Fleet, assigned to defend against an amphibious assault by the Blue force commanded by Admiral Joseph M. Reeves, whose objective was to take one or all of Ponce, San Juan, Culebra and St. Thomas, and who finally succeeded in landing marines on Culebra on the fifth and last day of the exercise.

 In 1934, Reeves was elevated to commander in chief, United States Fleet (CINCUS), and Brumby succeeded him as Commander Battle Force, United States Fleet (COMBATFOR) with the temporary rank of admiral on June 15, 1934.
 Fleet commands rotated every year and it was common for COMBATFOR to be promoted to CINCUS, as Reeves had been, but when Brumby's year as COMBATFOR was up, Reeves was reappointed to a second year as CINCUS, so Brumby relinquished command of the Battle Force to Admiral Harris Laning on April 1, 1935, and returned to shore in his permanent rank of rear admiral.

 His last assignment was as commandant of the Fifth Naval District and the Naval Operating Base at Norfolk, which he commanded from April 8, 1935, to September 30, 1938 before retiring on October 1, 1938, after forty-five years of service.
 He was advanced to the rank of admiral on the retired list on June 16, 1942, by new legislation which allowed officers to retire in the highest active-duty rank in which they had served.

 Personal life

 Brumby married the former Isabelle Truxtun on June 4, 1907, and they had two children, Isabelle Truxtun Brumby Fitzgerald and Navy officer Frank Hardeman Brumby Jr. An uncle, Lieutenant Thomas Mason Brumby, was flag lieutenant to Rear Admiral George Dewey during the Spanish–American War.

 In retirement, Brumby resided in Norfolk, Virginia.
 He died at the age of 75 at the Norfolk Naval Hospital in Portsmouth, Virginia, after a two-week illness attributed to complications following an operation.
-Brumby was buried at Oconee Hill Cemetery in his hometown of Athens, Georgia.